yzernik/yzernik.github.io/_posts/2015-09-14-connecting-to-bitcoin-network.md

 ## The Akka Extension

-Now that I have the codec to serialize and deserialize peer messages, I can create the TCP peer connections to other nodes in the Bitcoin network.
+Now that I have the codec to serialize and deserialize peer messages, I can create the TCP [peer connections to other nodes][btc-io] in the Bitcoin network.

 The Akka library includes a useful extension for creating TCP connections.
 It handles the low-level resources, and provides a simple interface for receiving and sending data.
 My goal is to create a second Akka extension, on top of the existing TCP extension, that will send and receive Bitcoin messages instead of raw binary data.